 - Howler monkeys have long, strong, and prehensile tails.

-- The length of the tail sometimes exceeds their body length.
+- The length of the tail sometimes exceeds its body length.

 - They use their tail for picking fruits and nuts from the trees.